How to Create an Author Website Like I Did

 Time: This was an obvious drawback if I wanted to create my own author website: I would lose time from writing my first book, which would equally add time to my book writing journey.

 However, I saw this as a temporary drawback, until my site was fully created.

 Now, I save a bit of time (and money) from having to do any back-and-forthing with a designer, about website updates and so-forth.
 I know I still lose a little time by doing it myself, but I am happy with the trade-off.

 I personally think that learning the skill of making my own author website was definitely worth the time and effort.
-And just to let you know, I created this writer's website from scratch, using the website builder I bought.
+And just to let you know, I created this site from scratch, using the website builder I bought.

 The 5 Steps to Creating My Own Author Website

 These are the 5 basic steps I followed, using my book writing plan, so I could create my own writer's website.

 Step 1 - Choosing a Domain Name for My Author Website